Playland (New York): 21st century

 In May 2016, the Westchester County Board of Legislators voted 13–4 to give control of the park to a management company called Standard Amusements.
-Standard Amusements agreed to invest $27.5 million into the park, which it will manage for 30 years.
-Westchester County maintains ownership of the park, and will receive an annual base rent and 8% of the park's profits after Standard Amusements has recouped its initial investment.
+Standard Amusements agreed to invest $27.5 million in the park, which it would manage for 30 years.
+Westchester County would maintain ownership of the park, and receive an annual base rent and 8% of the park's profits after Standard Amusements recouped its initial investment.
 In 2019, Playland unveiled its first ride since 2008, a Disk'O half-pipe made by Zamperla.

-Playland did not operate its 2020 season due to the COVID-19 pandemic.
+In May 2019, Standard Amusements filed for Chapter 11 bankruptcy protection in an effort to repair a management deal that Westchester County politicians went against.
+Playland did not operate during the 2020 season due to the COVID-19 pandemic.

-Standard Amusements leased the park for three decades starting in 2022.
+Standard Amusements leased the park for three years starting in 2022.
 Playland began its $125 million 5-year revitalization project the same year.
 The project saw the rebuild of the Derby Racer canopy, new and updated bathrooms across the park, new and updated midway games, as well as 3 new rides: Old Rye Motorbike Factory, Catch N' Air, and the Tornado.